A distributed project for a globalized world

 Universities, in their software engineering education, should teach the principles and techniques that will avoid such failures, and more generally emphasize distributed development as a key component of modern software engineering, not likely to go away in any near future.
 The standard curriculum does not yet, however, cover it, in particular because it is difficult to organize project work that mimics the conditions of distributed projects.

-If you are interested to join DOSE 2011, contact Bertrand Meyer and Martin Nordio.
-These are the requirements to join DOSE 2011:
+If you are interested to join DOSE, contact Bertrand Meyer and Martin Nordio.
+Please note the following requirements:

-- The DOSE project should be part of a course or lab (students have to get credit points for the participation)
+- The project must be part of a course or lab (students have to get credit points for the participation).

-- Students are at least in their 3rd year of CS studies (or equivalent)
+- Students must be at least in their third year of studies (computer science or equivalent).

 Since 2007, we have developed distributed projects in collaboration with several universities:- ETH Zurich, Switzerland